zerep-thomas/ozmoz/README.md

 ## 🏗️ Building from Source

-To create a standalone `.exe` file for distribution without Python installed:
+To create a standalone `.exe` file:

-1. Ensure `pyinstaller` is installed:
+1. Ensure `pyinstaller` is installed (`pip install pyinstaller`).
+2. Build using the spec file:
     ```bash
-    pip install pyinstaller
-    ```

-2. Build using the included spec file (handles assets & dependencies):

-    ```bash
     pyinstaller Ozmoz.spec
     ```

-3. The executable will be generated in the `dist/Ozmoz/` folder.
+3.  **Important:** Manually copy the `bin/` folder (containing ffmpeg and zlibwapi.dll) into the `dist/Ozmoz/` folder after building.

 <br>

 ## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 <br>